Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Results and Analysis

-First, due to computational constraints we were unable to fine-tune for an entire epoch of the training dataset (only 2M random samples out of 5M), which represents a major loss of lessons and a lack of rigorous \textit{wait-k} curriculum for the fine-tuned model.
-Second, it is possible that the fine-tuning hyperparameters are ill-suited for this particular prompt.
-We consider this likely to be the most influential issue on our observed results, given the drastic differences between the original and expanded datasets.
-Third, at least one other work related to NMT LLMs \citep{chen2023improving} has demonstrated that relative positional embeddings can cause issues via attention dilution that ends up being unhelpful, suggesting that distancing the source context, running target hypothesis, and the current translation step hypothesis can be unexpectedly problematic.
+First, it is possible that the fine-tuning hyperparameters are ill-suited for this particular prompt.
+We consider this likely to be the most influential issue on our observed results, given the drastic differences between the original and expanded datasets (the fine-tuning hyperparameters were united for both fine-tuning tasks).
+Second, at least one other work related to NMT LLMs \citep{chen2023improving} has demonstrated that relative positional embeddings can cause issues via attention dilution that ends up being unhelpful, suggesting that distancing the source context, running target hypothesis, and the current translation step hypothesis can be unexpectedly problematic.
 We posit that our proposed Simul-LLM can be leveraged to verify the above reasons.